ashishks777/Telegram-bot-for-stream-seminar/README.md

 if the link doesnot work then search for **@streamseminarbot** in telegram😊.

-I have used BotFather to create the bot and have deployed using Heroku
+I have used BotFather to create the bot and have deployed it using Heroku

 ![image](https://user-images.githubusercontent.com/88076346/194582783-c3dbaf1b-f70d-4f50-926b-67cfb368b5d6.png)